tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 }
 ~~~

-When processing the above request, a gateway SHOULD verify that each entry in
-`keyPackages` contains an MLS key package that is valid according to
-{{!I-D.ietf-mls-protocol}}.
-If the above check fails, the request has no effect.

-The request (if successful) results in the key queue `keyQueueId` (as in the URI)
+Upon the above request, the key queue `keyQueueId` (as in the URI) is updated
-being updated as follows:
+as follows:

 1. If `isReset` is true, remove all key packages from the queue.
 2. In any case, insert, all key packages from `keyPackages` to the queue.